A Guide to Adjusting a Poulan Chainsaw Carburetor (Step-by-Step)

 Important Note: Your chainsaw’s engine runs poorly typically because of a clogged spark plug, contaminated fuel, or a dirty air filter.
 So, all other parts must be properly functioning before making any carburetor adjustment.

 Also, if you have a tachometer, adjusting the carburetor on a Poulan saw will be significantly simpler.
-The best Poulan chainsaws can operate between 2800 and 3400 RPMs at idle and between 12000 and 12500 RPMs at full throttle.
+Poulan chainsaws can operate between 2800 and 3400 RPMs at idle and between 12000 and 12500 RPMs at full throttle.

 Next, make sure to consider your safety.
 You may want to be aware of the following: